Hot Tea Guy Rishad Saam Mehta Interview

 The best part is that there is always another trip coming up.
 There are new people to meet and new food to be experienced and new photos to be taken.
 About the worst, I’ll get back to you when I think of something

-Well, I think if you like to travel you will always have fidgety feet and they will never be contained for too long.
-It might not be a long trip, even a day trip to a local outskirt or a weekend trip to the next town – I don’t think much can stop travellers from travelling.
+Well, I think if you like to travel you will always have fidgety feet.
+And they will never be contained for too long.
+It might not be a long trip, even a day trip to a local outskirt or a weekend trip to the next town – I don’t think much can stop travelers from traveling.

 It was intentional.
-It reflect the fact that road travel needs to be somewhat spontaneous and instinctive.
-Too much order and planning takes the sheen of excitement away from it.
+It reflects the fact that road travel needs to be somewhat spontaneous and instinctive.
+Too much order and planning take the sheen of the excitement away from it.